 FAQs – Elective Coverage (EC)

-EC is an option for self-employed individuals and employers to apply for coverage under SDI.
+EC is an option for self-employed individuals and employers to apply for coverage under State Disability Insurance (SDI).
 SDI coverage includes Disability Insurance (DI) and Paid Family Leave (PFL) benefits.
 A self-employed individual or employer is someone who works for themselves, such as an independent contractor.
+For more information see the Information Sheet: Elective Coverage for Employers and Self-Employed Individuals (DE 231EC).

 - I just started paying into my EC plan.
-If I become disabled tomorrow am I covered?
+If my disability begins tomorrow, am I covered?
 Am I covered if I have a family care need tomorrow?

 There is usually a minimum of six months from the effective date of your EC plan before you are eligible based on EC contributions.
 However, if you worked as an employee in California approximately 5 to 18 months prior to your EC plan, you may have wage credits in the base period, which may give you a valid claim.

 Yes.
-Disability Insurance EC benefits are payable whether you are hurt on or off the job unless you carry workers’ compensation coverage on yourself.
+Disability Insurance EC benefits are payable whether you are hurt on or off the job unless you carry workers’ compensation coverage for yourself.

-EC weekly benefits range from $51 to $1,173.
+EC weekly benefits range from $51 to $1,216.
 DI benefits may be paid for a maximum of 39 weeks.
-PFL benefits may be paid for a maximum of 6 weeks during a 12-month period.
+PFL benefits may be paid for a maximum of six weeks during a 12-month period.
 Your weekly benefit amount is determined using the quarterly income credits as reported on the Internal Revenue Service Form 1040, Schedule SE or Schedule C.

 - I’m collecting benefits under my EC plan.
 If I continue to receive income from my business, will SDI still pay me?

 Yes.
-You may continue to receive income or profits from your business and still be eligible for DI benefits as long as you meet the basic DI eligibility requirements.
-You may still be eligible for PFL benefits as long as you meet the basic PFL eligibility requirements.
+You may continue to receive income or profits from your business and still be eligible for DI and PFL benefits as long as you meet the basic DI and PFL eligibility requirements.
+Visit Am I Eligible for Disability Insurance Benefits or Am I Eligible for Paid Family Leave Benefits.

 The Application for Disability Insurance Elective Coverage (DE 1378DI), as well as the Information Sheet: Elective Coverage for Employers and Self-Employed Individuals (DE 231EC) can be downloaded or ordered from the Taxpayer Assistance Center at 1-888-745-3886.